 Some of these targeted products for raising the tariff rate clearly violate GATT Article II.
-For instance, India raised applid tariff rates even though mobile phones (HS8517.1210 and 8517.1290), parts of telephone and telecommunication equipment (HS8517.7090) and base station (HS8517.6100) are cllasified as being exempt from tariffs at six-digit HS code in India's consession schedule.
+For instance, India raised applied tariff rates even though mobile phones (HS8517.1210 and 8517.1290), base station (HS8517.6100), four specific items of IP phones (HS8517.6290), 8 specific items of printed circuit board assembly (PCBA) (HS8517.7010) and communication equipment parts (HS8517.7090)) are classified as being exempt from tariffs at six-digit HS code in India's Concession Schedule.

-At the meetings of the WTO Committee on Market Access, the ITA Committee, the Council for Trade in Goods, as well as from the Japanese embassy, Japan has repeatedly expressed its concern about this case and requested the Indian government to give a detailed explanation and withdraw the tariff measures as soon as possible.
-The Indian government, however, has only repeated the afore-mentioned reply without any improvement.
+At the meetings of the WTO Committee on Market Access, the ITA Committee, the Council for Trade in Goods, as well as through the Japanese embassy in India, Japan has repeatedly expressed its concern about this matter.
+Furthermore, in the fall of 2018, several administrative-level meetings were held and Japan requested the Indian government to give a detailed explanation and withdraw the tariff measures.
+However, the Indian government only repeated the same answers above and no improvement was seen.
 Japan will continue to cooperate with the US and the EU that have the same concern in requesting India to withdraw the tariff measures as earlier as possible.